anaharrismatnez/Aging_model_MS/README.md

   ```
   git clone https://github.com/bryanlimy/clinical-super-mri.git
   ```
-- It is highly recommended to create a new environment for each of the models to be used.
+- It is highly recommended to create a new environment.
 The required packages can be found in the file `requirements.txt`.
 For the SR network see how to create the environment in [clinical-super-mri](https://github.com/bryanlimy/clinical-super-mri/tree/main).

 ### Dataset